Dressy10/Assignments/README.md

-This project focuses on designing a registration and login page which directs one to a success page after successfully logging in.
+This project focuses on designing a 3 column layout and a grid layout using HTML and CSS.
-This project also has my portfolio design embedded in it.